NyaradzoUBere/PIGGY-APP-Backend/README.md

-# README
+# Piggy

-This is the back-end for the web application Piggy.
+This is the back-end repo for the web application, "Piggy".

-To access the full README and the front-end repo, please [click here!](https://github.com/NyaradzoUBere/Piggy-WebApp-Frontend)
+To access the full README and the front-end repo, please [click here](https://github.com/NyaradzoUBere/Piggy-WebApp-Frontend)

+## Technologies
+* Ruby - version 2.6.1

+* Rails - version 6.0.3

+## Setup

+1. Fork and clone this repository.
+2. Run ~ bundle
+3. Run ~ rails db:{migrate,seed}
+4. Run ~ rails s to start your rails server.
+5. Refer to the front-end README for the rest of your setup!